microsoft/dstoolkit-devcontainers/README.md

 1. Run `Dev Containers: Open Folder in Container...` from the Command Palette (F1) and select the `notebooks` directory.
 1. VS Code will then build and start up a container, connect this window to Dev Container: `notebooks`, and install VS Code extensions specified in `notebooks/.devcontainer/devcontainer.json`. `pre-commit install --overwrite` runs as part of `postCreateCommand` in `devcontainer.json` and this will setup your git precommit hook automatically.
 1. Now set up is done.
 If you want to develop in another directory for example under `src`, run `Dev Containers: Open Folder in Container...` and go to that directory that has `.devcontainer` and that will setup an dev environment for that directory.
-1. When you or others update either `requirements.txt` or `Dockerfile` in your working directory, make sure to rebuild your container to apply those changes to container.
+1. When you or others update either `pyproject.toml` or `Dockerfile` in your working directory, make sure to rebuild your container to apply those changes to container.
 Run `Dev Containers: Rebuild and Reopen in Container...` for that.

 ## How to create a new directory under src with a new environment

 1. Copy `src/sample_cpu_project/` under `src` and rename it.
 If you need gpu environment, base off of `src/sample_pytorch_gpu_project` instead
-1. Update `COPY sample_cpu_project/.devcontainer/requirements.txt` in `Dockerfile` with a new path
-1. Update other parts of `Dockerfile` if you need
+1. Update `Dockerfile` if you need
-1. Update `requirements.txt` if you need
 1. Run `Dev Containers: Open Folder in Container...` from the Command Palette (F1) and select the new directory and make sure you can successfully open the new directory on VS Code running in a container
+1. If you need to update python packages, stay inside DevContainer you just built and follow the steps below
+   1. Update `.devcontainer/pyproject.toml` and add/remove new python packages you need in `project.dependencies` section
+   1. Run `uv lock` to update the project's lockfile `.devcontainer/uv.lock` with the updated python packages. `UV_PROJECT` is already set automatically via `remoteEnv` in `devcontainer.json` so you don't need to manually specify the project path
+1. Rerun `Dev Containers: Open Folder in Container...` from the Command Palette (F1) and select the new directory and make sure you can successfully open the new directory on VS Code running in a container

+## How to update python packages in the dev container

+This solution uses [uv](https://docs.astral.sh/uv) to manage python packages in the dev container. `uv` is a fast and efficient Python package and project manager that simplifies dependency management and ensures consistency across environments.
+It is installed in the dev container and is used to manage python packages in the dev container. `uv` is also used to create a lock file (`uv.lock`) that contains the list of all python packages and their versions that are installed in the dev container.
+This lock file is used to ensure that the same versions of the packages and dependencies are installed in every devcontainer build.

+To manage Python packages within your active dev container, execute the following commands according to your needs:

+- To add a package: `uv add requests`
+- To add a specific version of a package: `uv add 'requests==2.31.0'`
+- To remove a package: `uv remove requests`
+- To upgrade a package: `uv lock --upgrade-package requests`

+These commands update both `pyproject.toml` and `uv.lock` files automatically.
+Check for more details at [The official documentation for how to manage dependencies in uv](https://docs.astral.sh/uv/guides/projects/#managing-dependencies)

 ## Directory Structure